You are here

 The CKGSB MBA program is committed to nurturing a community of business leaders that can succeed in the emerging global marketplace.
-We encourage international applicants to become familiar with our program offerings, professors, and campus, and to talk with current CKGSB students about their experiences coming to Beijing to study with China's best and brightest business students.
+We encourage applicants from abroad to become familiar with our program offerings, professors, and campus, and to talk with current CKGSB students about their experiences coming to Beijing to study with China's best and brightest business students.

 On average, 25 percent of the students come from abroad, including countries such as the United States, Germany, India, Korea, Japan, and the United Kingdom.

-Admission Interviews for International Applicants
+Admission Interviews for Applicants from Abroad

-We highly recommend that international students make a trip to Beijing for a campus visit and to meet the admissions staff and other students and professors.
+We highly recommend that students make a trip to Beijing for a campus visit and to meet the admissions staff and other students and professors.
 For those applicants who pass initial screening but are unable to physically visit Beijing, the admissions team will arrange a telephone interview between the applicant and the admissions committee.

 Tuition and Financial Aid

 As part of the admissions process, applicants from abroad will be considered for the various scholarship programs made possible with support from the Li Ka Shing Foundation.
 Based on personal merit and background, students may earn scholarships covering up to full MBA program tuition.

 Tuition for students with non-Chinese passports is the same as that offered to Chinese national students and can be paid either in U.S. dollars (payments in foreign currencies are converted at the exchange rate prevailing on the date of transaction) or in Chinese RMB.

 Some students from abroad arrive at CKGSB with near-fluent Chinese, while others learn their first Chinese words in the preparatory courses offered by our MBA program.
 Regardless of which category you fall into, Chinese language ability is an important asset for those students who aim to stay in China for post-MBA careers.